 - j.
-Failure to comply with a mandatory water restriction. - 4.
-The RWA may refuse or discontinue service with fifteen (15) days written notice in the event of: - a.
-Non-payment of a delinquent bill, after reasonable effort for collection, and provided that the termination would notbe a violation of any applicable provision of the Connecticut General Statutes.
+Failure to comply with a mandatory water restriction. - The RWA may refuse or discontinue service with fifteen (15) days written notice in the event of: - Non-payment of a delinquent bill, after reasonable effort for collection, and provided that the termination would notbe a violation of any applicable provision of the Connecticut General Statutes.

 The RWA will first send a termination notice to the customer following a monthly invoice for delinquent balances.
-Delinquent is defined as unpaid utility service for a period of more than 33 days from the billed date.no sooner than 63 days from the billing date of a quarterly invoice and 33 days from that of a monthly invoice.
+Delinquent is defined as unpaid utility service for a period of more than 33 days from the billed date.
 The notice will contain, in both English and Spanish, a summary of the customer's rights and will state the date after which termination may occur.

-The RWA has the right to place a lien on the property records for non-payment of charges.
+The RWA has the right to place a lien on the propertyrecords for non-payment of charges.

 - b.
-Failure of the customer to allow the RWA reasonable access to its equipment. - c.
-Failure of the customer to maintain the necessary plumbing provisions in accordance with these Rules and Regulations. - 5.
-Each notice regarding termination of service will contain the grounds for termination and an explanation of the customer's rights with respect to termination of service. - 6.
+Failure of the customer to allow the RWA reasonable access to its equipment. - Failure of the customer to maintain the necessary plumbing provisions in accordance with these Rules and Regulations. - Each notice regarding termination of service will contain the grounds for termination and an explanation of the customer's rights with respect to termination of service. - 6.
 The RWA will not terminate service under the following conditions: - a.
 During the time that a resident of the home is seriously ill, provided that the customer provides the RWA with a registered physician's certificate within fifteen (15) days of the mailing of the termination notice.
 The certificate must be renewed every fifteen (15) days or by the last date of the period specified in the certificate by the physician.